Guillotine: Precursors

 The use of beheading machines in Europe long predates such use during the French Revolution in 1792.
-An early example of the principle is found in the High History of the Holy Grail, dated to about 1210.
+An early example of the principle is found in the Old French High History of the Holy Grail, dated to about 1210.
 Although the device is imaginary, its function is clear.
 The text says:

-The Halifax Gibbet was a wooden structure consisting of two wooden uprights, capped by a horizontal beam, of a total height of 4.5 m.
+The Halifax Gibbet in 16th century England was a wooden structure consisting of two wooden uprights, capped by a horizontal beam, of a total height of 4.5 m.
 The blade was an axe head weighing 3.5 kg (7.7 lb), attached to the bottom of a massive wooden block that slid up and down in grooves in the uprights.
 This device was mounted on a large square platform 1.25 m high.
 It is not known when the Halifax Gibbet was first used; the first recorded execution in Halifax dates from 1280, but that execution may have been by sword, axe, or gibbet.
 The machine remained in use until Oliver Cromwell forbade capital punishment for petty theft.

-A Hans Weiditz (1495-1537) woodcut illustration from the 1532 edition of Petrarch's De remediis utriusque fortunae, or "Remedies for Both Good and Bad Fortune" shows a device similar to the Halifax Gibbet in the background being used for an execution.
+A Hans Weiditz (1495–1537) woodcut illustration from the 1532 edition of Petrarch's De remediis utriusque fortunae, or "Remedies for Both Good and Bad Fortune" shows a device similar to the Halifax Gibbet in the background being used for an execution.

 Holinshed's Chronicles of 1577 included a picture of "The execution of Murcod Ballagh near Merton in Ireland in 1307" showing a similar execution machine, suggesting its early use in Ireland.

-The Maiden was constructed in 1564 for the Provost and Magistrates of Edinburgh, and was in use from April 1565 to 1710.
+The Maiden was constructed in 1564 for the Provost and Magistrates of Edinburgh, Scotland and was in use from April 1565 to 1710.
 One of those executed was James Douglas, 4th Earl of Morton, in 1581, and a 1644 publication began circulating the legend that Morton himself commissioned the Maiden after he had seen the Halifax Gibbet.
 The Maiden was readily dismantled for storage and transport, and it is now on display in the National Museum of Scotland.

 France

 Etymology

-For a period of time after its invention, the guillotine was called a louisette.
+For a period of time after its invention, the guillotine was called a louisette, named after its inventor Antoine Louis.
 However, it was later named after French physician and Freemason Joseph-Ignace Guillotin, who proposed on 10 October 1789 the use of a special device to carry out executions in France in a more humane manner.
-A death penalty opponent, he was displeased with the breaking wheel and other common, more grisly methods of execution and sought to persuade Louis XVI of France to implement a less painful alternative.
+A death penalty opponent, he was displeased with the breaking wheel and other common, more grisly methods of execution and sought to persuade King Louis XVI to implement a less painful alternative.
 While not the device's inventor, Guillotin's name ultimately became an eponym for it.
 Contrary to popular myth, Guillotin did not die by guillotine but rather by natural causes.